 Fall in Virginia State Parks

-Get ready to experience fall in Virginia.
+Experience Virginia's vibrant fall foliage.
 Whether it be on foot, by bike or on the water, find your favorite colors at a park near you.

-Here at Virginia State Parks, we are happy to clue you in to the progress with our annual Fall Foliage Report.
-Participating parks will share the color changes they’re observing that week.
-For example, beeches turn from yellow to orange, dogwoods move from red to maroon, and hickory trees transition from gold to bronze.
-They’ll recommend the best places within their park to see color, and let you know of any special events that make it a great park to visit that week.
+At Virginia State Parks, we’re excited to help you follow the season’s progress with our annual Fall Foliage Report.
+Starting October 2, 2025, each week, participating parks will share updates on the colors they’re seeing—like beeches shifting from yellow to orange, dogwoods deepening from red to maroon, and hickories glowing from gold to bronze.
+You’ll also get insider tips on the best spots in each park to view the foliage, along with details on special events that make each visit even more memorable.

 Share Your Shots